 The iStomp is an unusual pedal in that it has no dedicated FX in it.
 Basically, the iStomp is a digital device that will load any effect that Digitech supplies for it (and the company supplies dozens of FX, mostly free for the download, about which more in a moment).
 So it can be a distortion pedal, a chorus, a reverb, a delay, a rotary speaker, an auto-filter, and lots of other things–just not all at once.

 A caveat is that the Stomp Shop cable supplied by Digitech for connection between the iStomp and your iOS device is an older design; it works fine with my iPad2 (which I’m keeping around just to use with the iStomp), and with my old iPhone 4, but not with my iPhone 5.
-(An adapter for the old-style cable to iPhone 5 and later is available from Apple, and that’s the one Digitech recommends.)
+(An adapter for the old-style cable to iPhone 5 and later is available from Apple, and that’s the only one Digitech recommends.
+I’ve tried an alternative brand, and it didn’t work very well.)
 Finally, the iStomp runs on wall power, not batteries, so you need to make room for it in your electrical setup.